rehposolihpedoc/HW5-Work-Day-Scheduler/README.md

 ## Why I did this:
 I wanted to push my boundries for working in API's.
 ## Problem solved:
-I was able to create a functional quiz with Javaacript logic.
+I was able to create a calendar using Jquery commands and methods.
 ## Learning journey:
 I learned how to:
- -Generate text from JS through the DOM
+ -Use Jquery.
- -Use event listeners to get the desired results.
+ -Use day.js.

 ## Installation